ElouanPetereau/valide/OVERVIEW.md

 ## Limitations

 - A validated type must be a struct.
-An enum, a union and a generic type are rejected with a clear error.
+An enum and a union are rejected with a clear error.
 - A tuple struct must have exactly one field.
 - The by value getter uses the written token of the field type, so an alias to a primitive gets a getter that returns a reference.
 - `Validate::from_draft_unchecked` skips the validation.
 It exists for the generated code.